demipixel/factorio-blueprint/README.md

 #### bp.setIds()

 Initialize the IDs on each item.
-They default to -1, but this is called automatically for things like .toString() and .encode()
+They default to -1, but this is called automatically for things like .toString() and .encode().
+Returns self.

 #### bp.fixCenter()

 Centers all entities on the blueprint.
-I recommend calling this before .encode()
+I recommend calling this before `Blueprint.encode()`.
+Returns self.

 #### bp.center()